cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 2. Select **Teams apps** > **Manage apps**.

-3. Select **Org-wide app settings** button to access pop-up options.
+3. Select the **Org-wide app settings** button to access pop-up options.
-    - Under **Third-party apps** turn off **Third-party apps**.
+    - Under **Third-party apps**, turn off **Third-party apps**.
     - Click **Save**.

 4. Select **Teams apps** > **Permission policies**.

 5. Select **Global (Org-wide default)**.

 6. Set **Third-party apps** to **Block all apps**, unless specific apps have been approved by the agency, in which case select **Allow specific apps and block all others**.

 7. Click **Save**.

 8. If custom policies have been created, repeat steps 4 to 7 for each policy, selecting the appropriate policy in step 5.

 #### Legacy MS.TEAMS.5.3v1 Instructions